-Our present century had just about entered its teens when for reasons which have been put down already on paper by many for more skilled than mine.
-It was decided to shift the capital of India from Calcutta to Delhi.
-The charter given to those two eminent architects, Sir Edwin Landseer Lutyens and Sir Herbert Baker, was that the planning and design of the new capital should be in every way worthy of the ancient and beautiful city of Delhi, and so New Delhi was germinated.
+Our present century had just about entered its teens when for reasons which have been put down already on paper by many experts, it was decided to shift the capital of India from Calcutta to Delhi.
+The charter given to those two eminent architects, Sir Edwin Landseer Lutyens and Sir Herbert Baker, was that the planning and design of the new capital should be History -Page 2 in every way worthy of the ancient and beautiful city of Delhi, and so New Delhi was germinated.

-At that time the concept of speed was more in keeping with that of the tortoise: the hare days were still to come and even though the intervention of the First Great War was an extenuating circumstance it was not until 1928 that New Delhi was born officially as the nearest capital city.
+At that time the concept of speed was more in keeping with that of the tortoise: the hare days were still to come and even though the intervention of the First Great War was an extenuating circumstance, it was not until 1928 that New Delhi was born officially as the new capital city.

-During those days in Delhi is boasted of two golf courses.
-One alas since defunct, was located in the area which now houses the Delhi University campus and the other meandered its way around the area which was to become as the Princes Park, the Central Vista and the India Gate.
+During those days, Delhi boasted of two golf courses.
+One, alas, since defunct, was located in the area which now houses the Delhi University campus and the other meandered its way around the area which was to become as the Princes Park, the Central Vista and the India Gate.

 Sir Edwin, who was possibly not a golfer, decided that the location of the New Delhi course would require shifting to further the cause of architectural beautification and intimated all concerned accordingly.